 I am Associate Professor of Leadership & Educational Studies, Reich College of Education, Appalachian State University, Boone, North Carolina.
 Here’s my vita.

-I am trained in curriculum theory, and tend to favor arts-based, autobiographical, resolutely qualitative approaches to issues.
+I am trained in curriculum theory, and favor arts-based, autobiographical, resolutely qualitative approaches to issues.
 My bread-and-butter work is teaching social foundations of education to undergraduates.
 I also teach at the doctoral level and in the Honors College.

 I care most deeply about the preparation of caring professionals for long, thriving careers, especially teachers.